andifalk/cloud-security-workshop/labs/initial/README.md

-# cloud-security-workshop
-Workshop on building secure cloud-native applications using spring security.

-## Initial OAuth2 Security Workshop
+# Initial Sample Applications for the Workshop

 You can find the initial applications for the workshop here:

-* product: Spring boot application providing a rest api for products: http://localhost:8080/products
+* __product__: Spring boot application providing a REST API for products
-* ui: A Spring boot application providing thymeleaf based html frontend to display products
+* __ui__: A Spring boot application providing thymeleaf based html frontend to display products